MedSyn: Text-guided Anatomy-aware Synthesis of High-Fidelity 3D CT Images: Related Works

 \subsection{Image Synthesis Based on Text Prompt}

 Text-conditional image generation enables new applications and improves the diversity of generated images compared to models that are not conditioned on text.
 The most relevant studies in the domain of multi-modal generation include Imagen~\cite{IMAGEN}, Latent Diffusion (Stable Diffusion)\cite{ldm}, Video Diffusion\cite{video_diffusion}, and RoentGen~\cite{chambon2022roentgen}.
-For natural images, both Imagen and Latent Diffusion pioneered the text-conditional diffusion models, producing high-fidelity 2D natural images.
-Video Diffusion introduces a method to generate videos using score-guided sequential diffusion models, accepting text prompts as conditional inputs.
+For natural images, both Imagen and Latent Diffusion pioneered the text-conditional diffusion models, producing high-fidelity 2D natural images. \marked{Dall·E 2~\cite{ramesh2022hierarchical} uses pre-trained CLIP model to extract features, which guides text-to-image generation} Video Diffusion introduces a method to generate videos using score-guided sequential diffusion models, accepting text prompts as conditional inputs.
 In medical imaging domain, RoentGen enhanced the Stable Diffusion prior to achieve an exceptional generative quality for Chest X-Ray scans.
 TauPETGen~\cite{jang2023taupetgen} proposes to utilize text description as a condition for generating 2D Tau PET images.
 However, these methodologies cannot be seamlessly integrated into multi-modal 3D medical volume generation because of their inherent 2D orientation or the challenges associated with efficient high-resolution 3D volume creation.
 In addition, most previous methods adopt language models pre-trained on generic text, then fine-tune on it using biomedical text.
 In contrast, we utilize a language encoder model~\cite{boecking2022making} trained specifically with biomedical text data that learns domain-specific vocabulary and semantics.